qeesung/gitaly/doc/hooks.md

 `execute_commands()` function.
 This transfers the responsibility of making reference updates to the hook.
 The hook executes once for the receive operation.
-The hook takes no arguments, but uses a _pkt-line format_ protocol to communicate with `git-receive-pack(1)` to read commands and push-options and send results.
+The hook takes no arguments, but uses a _pkt-line format_ protocol to communicate with `git-receive-pack(1)` to read commands and push options, and send results.

 In Gitaly, we use this mechanism to intercept updates to references made directly via Git.
 This hook allows us to capture any updates to references made and route